 Do you have a defence?
 If you are pleading guilty, what can you do to minimise your sentence?

 Obtain the services of an experienced criminal lawyer urgently.
 Make sure that you don’t leave your preparation to the last minute.
 Thorough planning is critical in obtaining a favourable outcome.

 If you have been charged with Unlawful Assembly, call us today and talk to one of our specialist criminal lawyers.

-Section 320 of the Crimes act does refer to the maximum penalty for Unlawful Assembly, but the charge itself is not continued within the legislation.
+Section 320 of the Crimes Act 1958 refers to the maximum penalty for Unlawful Assembly, but the charge itself is not continued within the legislation.